Beginner’s Guide to Cheese: How to Taste, Pair, and Build Your First Board

 To make your own cheese board, here’s a no-stress formula:

-1 soft (like Fromager d’Affinois or fresh goat cheese)
+- 1 soft cheese such as Fromager d’Affinois or fresh goat cheese

-Add: Crackers, sliced baguette, dried fruit, nuts, jam, and something briny (olives or pickles)
+- Add crackers, sliced baguette, dried and fresh fruit, nuts, jam, and something briny like olives or pickles

 Come by the shop and we’ll help you build one!